 ‘I will teach you to be rich ‘helps you identify where your money is going and gets it working for you so that you can save for the things that will bring you true happiness and lead a prosperous life.
 The six-week program identifies how to create a system for optimizing your bill payments, savings, and investments so that your money goes to all the right places with less than an hour of monthly maintenance.
 This book is excellent for anyone wanting a better handle on personal finances.

 This summary will follow the format in Sethi’s book, taking you through each week of Sethi’s six-week program.
 The first week will be focused on optimizing your credit cards, followed by week two’s lesson on beating the banks.
-Week three will cover investing; in week four, we’ll talk about conscious spending.
+Week three will cover investing; we’ll discuss conscious spending in week four.
 Saving is covered in week five, and finally, week six will discuss myths and the idea that investing is for everyone, not just for the rich.
 We’ll finish the summary with a brief discussion on how easy it is to maintain your new money habits.

-Your credit score is slightly different; you are assigned between 300 and 850.
-This number is used to explain to lenders your risk factor when it comes to lending.
+Your credit score differs slightly; you are assigned between 300 and 850.
+This number is used to explain to lenders your risk factor in lending.
 If you have a high credit rating, you are seen as less of a risk, and a low credit rating represents a higher risk.
-Therefore, it would help if you had a high credit rating for future purchases, including houses and loans.
-Lenders and banks will decide whether or not they will lend you money based on your credit report and rating .
+Therefore, it would help to have a high credit rating for future purchases, including houses and loans.
+Lenders and banks will decide whether or not they will lend you money based on your credit report and rating.

 “Building good credit is the first step in creating an infrastructure for being rich.”

-Week one top tip: The following are several tips from Sethi to help you get your credit cards up and avoid common mistakes .
+Week one top tip: Sethi has several tips to help you get your credit cards up and avoid common mistakes.

 1. Request your credit report and score.
 Understand what the numbers mean and what this means for your credit.